 There are some specific things you need to consider before you create an online pawn shop.
 First, you must decide what state to do business in.
 Where the transaction technically takes place is important, as pawn laws may vary from state to state.
 Next, you must find a way to accept and transfer funds for the merchandise being pawned; to do this you will need a recommended pawn friendly merchant account and payment gateway.
 You can always contact us for recommendations.
 After that, you need an appropriate e-commerce platform like Shopify or Woocommerce from which to operate.
 Being an online Pawn with FFL e-commerce sales adds a lot more complexity.
 If you are an FFL pawn dealer click here to learn how to get started.

 Pawn is an industry with a lot of stigmas.
 Knowing how to operate in such an industry is important.
 The first thing you should do is learn more about the pawnshop market; here is a good article to get you started on the basics.
-Remember that the laws regulating the pawnshop industry aren’t all federal, but here is a list of federal regulations regarding pawn – you can also find more valuable info on the industry there such as this article with tips for getting started.
+Remember that the laws regulating the pawnshop industry aren’t all federal, there are also local and state laws that apply.
+You can also find more valuable info on the industry, like this article, with tips for getting started.